 Once made in Scotland, this term now refers to uncooked, boneless, mildly cured hams sold in casings.

-In order to be labeled a Smithfield, the ham must be cured in this specific manner within the city of Smithfield, VA.
-The meat is deep red in color, and dry with a pungent flavor.
-Considered a gourmet's choice, they are rather expensive and need to be cooked long and slow before eating.
+In order to be labeled a Smithfield, this specially aged country ham must be cured in this specific manner within the city of Smithfield, VA.
+The meat is deep red in color and salty with a pungent flavor.
+Considered a gourmet's choice, they are expensive and need to be cooked long and slow before eating.

 Another Italian ham, speck is dry-cured in a similar manner to prosciutto and then lightly smoked.
-It is made from a deboned hind thigh and is offered as mass produced as well as speck alto Aldige, a PDO-protected variety from northern Italy.
+It is made from a deboned hind thigh and is available mass-produced or as a specialty item like speck alto Aldige, a PDO-protected variety from northern Italy.

-Made from pigs fed with acorns in the Westphalia forest of Germany, this ham is cured and then slowly smoked over a mixture of beechwood and juniper woods.
+Made from pigs fed with acorns in the Westphalia forest of Germany, this prized ham is cured and then slowly smoked over a mixture of beechwood and juniper woods.
 The result is a very dark brown, dense ham with a light smoky flavor.
-It is considered one of the best and, as such, is on the expensive side.
-It's similar to Black Forest ham.

-From England, this mild-flavored ham has delicate pink meat and must be cooked like country-cured ham before eating.
+From England, this mild-flavored type of ham has delicate pink meat and must be cooked like country-cured ham before eating.
 It is traditionally served with Madeira sauce.